About Our Service

 Most women go into labour between 37-42 weeks of pregnancy.
-Sometimes labour needs to be started artificially for the safety of women and/or that of their babies; this is called induction of labour.
+Sometimes labour needs to be started artificially for the safety of the woman and/or that of her baby - this is called induction of labour.

 The most common reasons for induction of labour include: